-31 March 2019 31 March 2020
+31 March 2020 31 March 2021

 £000 £000

-(14,961) Balance 1 April (10,024)
+(10,024) Balance 1 April (5,167)

-0 Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement 0

-4,938 Transfer to the Capital Receipts Reserve upon receipt of cash 4,857
+4,857 Transfer to the Capital Receipts Reserve upon receipt of cash 4,775

-0 Other movements 0

-(10,024) Balance 31 March (5,167)
+(5,167) Balance 31 March (392)

 The Council holds a balance of Long Term Debtors and a matching balance relating to Deferred Capital Receipts.
-These balances relate to mortgages arising from the sale of Council houses which are not immediately payable, but are repayable over a longer period and in respect of a finance lease, and the sale of an Investment Property, Employment Land at Wootton, which is being paid in five instalments over the next four years.
+These balances relate to mortgages arising from the sale of Council houses which are not immediately payable, but are repayable over a longer period and in respect of a finance lease, and the sale of an Investment Property, Employment Land at Wootton which is now fully paid.
 When principal payments are received the Long Term Debtor is reduced and a matching amount is transferred from Deferred Capital Receipts to Capital Receipts Reserve.
 However, for finance leases in existence before 31 March 2010 statutory mitigation (SI 2010/454) applies whereby principal payments are classified as revenue (not capital), as such a matching amount is transferred from Deferred Capital Receipts to the Comprehensive Income and Expenditure Statement.